robpneu/spt-eventautoprofilebackup/README.md

 	- I don't really know the limit of how often often a backup be made before causing server performance issues from it constantly creating and probably deleting backup files.
 	- I imagine that a significant number of profile backups of the same event would make it difficult to find the exact one you want.
 2. ​I do not know if all routes will actually work.
 I have not tested any beyond the ones included by default so any you add are at your own risk
-	- If you have an idea for an event to that you think should be included by default but you don't want to venture into this on your own, please leave a comment on the hub page or open a Github issue [here](https://github.com/robpneu/spt-autoprofilebackup/issues) and I'll see what I can do.​
+	- If you have an idea for an event to that you think should be included by default but you don't want to venture into this on your own, please leave a comment on the hub page or open a Github issue [here](https://github.com/robpneu/spt-eventautoprofilebackup/issues) and I'll see what I can do.​

-## **Backup files**
- - Auto-Backup path: `user/profiles/Autobackup/profileUsername-profileID`
- - Backup file format: `year-month-day_hour-minute-second_​event.json`
-   - Example: `2025-01-14_21-14-49_OnGameStart.json`

-## **Restore**
- - Prevent profile's filename error by auto rename
- - You don't have to rename the backup file
- - select backup file then move or copy it into the `/user/profiles` folder, right next to the existing profile(s)

 # Build & Environment
 This project is based of the [SPT Mod Examples](https://dev.sp-tarkov.com/chomp/ModExamples) repository.